valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 # Getting Started

+API Logic Server is designed to make it easy to get started:

-## Install and run Tutorial
+* **Install and run Tutorial** -
-[Install](https://valhuber.github.io/ApiLogicServer/Install-Express/), and explore the [tutorial](https://valhuber.github.io/ApiLogicServer/Tutorial/).
+[install](https://valhuber.github.io/ApiLogicServer/Install-Express/), and explore the [tutorial](https://valhuber.github.io/ApiLogicServer/Tutorial/).
 You'll create a complete project using the pre-installed sample database, explore its features, and support for customization and debugging.

-&nbsp;

-## Dockerized Test Databases
+* **Dockerized Test Databases** -
-Then, you might like to try out some of our [dockerized test databases](https://valhuber.github.io/ApiLogicServer/Database-Connectivity/).
+then, you might like to try out some of our [dockerized test databases](https://valhuber.github.io/ApiLogicServer/Database-Connectivity/).

-&nbsp;

-## Your Database
+* **Your Database** -

-Finally, try your own database.
+finally, try your own database.

-&nbsp;

-# Project Information

-### Tutorials
-There are a number of facilities that will quickly enable you to get familiar with API Logic Server:

-* [Tutorial](Tutorial) walks you through the steps of creating a server
-* [Video](https://www.youtube.com/watch?v=gVTdu6c0iSI) shows the steps of creating a server

 &nbsp;